How Much Does General Liability Insurance Cost in Massachusetts?

 Use the state average as a reference point rather than a quote.
 Your actual premium depends on industry risk, business size and the coverage limits you select, all of which are factors that shift costs considerably even within Massachusetts.

-To estimate average general liability insurance costs in Massachusetts, we analyzed quote data from major U.S. small business insurance providers and modeled standardized premium estimates across common business profiles.
-These modeled results are designed to provide a consistent state benchmark and show how premiums vary by key baseline factors including business size, industry and location within Massachusetts.
+Our methodology for Massachusetts general liability costs starts with quote data from major U.S. small business insurance providers.
+We built standardized premium estimates across common business profiles, creating a consistent state benchmark.
+The modeled results show how premiums shift based on three baseline factors: business size, industry and location within Massachusetts.

 Dataset Scope and Assumptions